MAS receives over 580 applications for payment services licence, has reviewed half

-This is up from the 500 applications the MAS said it had received as at January, of which more than a third were applications to provide digital payment token services.
+This is up from the 500 applications the MAS has previously said it had received as at January, of which more than a third were applications to provide digital payment token services.

-Over 85 applications, including five for digital payment token applications, had been awarded in-principle approval, said Mr Tan, responding to a question by Workers' Party MP Louis Chua (Sengkang GRC) about the progress of licence applications for service providers of digital payment tokens, commonly known as cryptocurrencies.
+Mr Tan gave the latest update in Parliament in response to a question by Workers' Party MP Louis Chua (Sengkang GRC) about the progress of licence applications for service providers of digital payment tokens, commonly known as cryptocurrencies.

 In a separate written reply, Senior Minister and Minister-in-charge of the MAS Tharman Shanmugaratnam said that among the 580 licence applications received, 415 were temporarily exempted from holding a licence, as they had notified MAS within a specified period.